Versatile small pencil case/purse. Fully lined. Large enough for sunglasses, phones and cash/coins.

 W: 100 mm (4 inches)

-The fabric was hand-printed at Publisher Textiles in Sydney then beautifully crafted by fair trade partners Villageworks Cambodia as part of our collaboration with Flying Fox Fabrics.
+The feature fabric was hand-printed at Publisher Textiles in Sydney then beautifully crafted by fair trade partners Villageworks Cambodia as part of our collaboration with Flying Fox Fabrics.
 Villageworks employs, trains and supports disabled Cambodian artisans.
 The lady who made these bags lives in a village in the Cambodian countryside around 50 km from Phnom Penh.

 Fabric printed by: